AMDRAS COURSES

 AMDRAS courses are based on the facilitative model of dispute resolution

-Facilitative mediators are taught the theory and skills necessary to guide parties through a process where they will speak with each other directly, explore the dispute and underlying conflict, and prepare to make decisions regarding solutions or next steps (self-determination)
+Facilitative mediators are taught the theory and skills necessary to guide parties through a process where they will explore the dispute and underlying conflict, speak with each other directly, and prepare to make decisions regarding solutions or next steps (self-determination)

 Facilitative mediators do not offer advice or suggest ideas for solving the issues

-How is our training different?
+How is our training different? — Psychologically-informed

 We believe that effective approaches to dispute resolution require contemporary thinking and the incorporation of theoretically driven and evidence-based psychological concepts into a mediator’s skill-base and understanding

-We have found that these concepts complement and elevate the facilitative mediation process, and provide a framework for understanding what might sit behind the challenging and complex behaviours all people exhibit when under stress
+We have found that these psychological concepts complement and elevate the facilitative mediation process, and provide a framework for understanding what might sit behind the challenging and complex behaviours all people exhibit when under stress

 These concepts can also guide the intentional selection of specific and helpful interventions, and offer insights as to why certain aspects of practice might be effective, or where new approaches or processes might be beneficial